pytorch/pytorch/docs/source/notes/cuda.rst

 CUDA Graphs
 -----------

-A graph is a frozen record of CUDA work (for the most part, kernels and their arguments).
+A graph is a frozen record of CUDA work (mostly kernels and their arguments).
-For details on the underlying CUDA API, see `Getting Started with CUDA Graphs`_ and the `Graphs section`_ of the CUDA C Programming Guide.
+For general principles and details on the underlying CUDA API, see `Getting Started with CUDA Graphs`_ and the
+`Graphs section`_ of the CUDA C Programming Guide.

 The Pytorch integration creates graphs using `stream capture`_, which puts a CUDA stream in *capture mode*.
-CUDA work issued to a capturing stream stream doesn't actually run on the GPU.
+CUDA work issued to a capturing stream doesn't actually run on the GPU.
 Instead, the work is recorded in a graph.

 After capture, the graph can be *launched* to run the GPU work as many times as needed.
-Each replay of the work runs the same frozen ops on the same memory addresses.
+Each replay runs the same frozen ops on the same memory addresses.
 By filling input memory with new data (e.g., from a new batch) before each replay, you can rerun the same work on new data.

-Because the graph's work is fixed, replay sacrifices the dynamic flexibility of typical Pytorch eager execution.
+Replay sacrifices the dynamic flexibility of typical eager execution in exchange for **greatly reduced CPU overhead**.

-Python, C++, and CUDA CPU latency incurred by ordinary eager execution
+Eager execution runs deep, often CPU-intensive Python, C++, and CUDA library call chains to set up arguments, dispatch them to kernels, and launch kernels one at a time.

+By contrast, a graph's arguments and kernels are fixed, so a graph replay elides the eager CPU plumbing (under the hood, a replay submits the entire graph's work to the GPU with a single call to `cudaGraphLaunch`_).
+Kernels in a replay also execute slightly faster on the GPU, but eliding CPU overhead is the main benefit.

+You should try CUDA graphs if all or part of your network is graph-safe (usually this means static shapes and control flow, but see the other :ref:`constraints<capture-constraints>`) and you suspect its runtime is at least somewhat CPU-limited.

 .. _Getting Started with CUDA Graphs:
     https://developer.nvidia.com/blog/cuda-graphs/